Lydney: Sport, recreation and arts

-Lydney Town Band is a British-style brass band that was founded in 1892.
+Lydney Twonkers Scrabble Club play their home games at the town's library.
+The Twonkers were Western Area Scrabble League champions in 2001 and 2005 and were twice runners-up in the National Scrabble Club Knockout Tournament in 1999 and 2003.
+Lydney has a town brass band that was founded in 1892.
 The organisation operates three ensembles, the Town Band, the Training Band, and a Starter Group.
 The Town Band is a competitive band nationally graded in the Third Section, competing in various competitions throughout the year and regularly delivering concerts in the local community.
 In 2016 the Town Band qualified to represent the West of England at the National Brass Band Championship of Great Britain (Fourth Section) and in 2022 celebrated its 130th anniversary.
 The Training Band and Starter Group offer tuition for people at various stages of learning to play brass instruments, and regularly perform at events and concerts in the local community.
 Lydney parkrun started on 2 January 2016 - the free 5k timed weekly run, starts near to the garage block at Lydney Boating Lake and comprises three laps.